peterbe/peepin/README.rst

 Version History
 ===============

+0.12
+  * Started using the JSON interface of pypi instead of scraping the HTML.

 0.11
   * Bugfix so that it doesn't just insert the new SHAs but also the new package name and version.